Credentials help inform a consumer about the qualifications and competency of a massage therapist. Massage therapy credentials include the following:

 One way of knowing whether a training program or massage school provides a nationally-recognized standard level of education is to see if it is accredited by a credible agency, i.e., one that follows the guidelines of the U.S. Department of Education.

 Membership in a credible professional association indicates professional preparation and accountability.
-AMTA is the largest non-profit, professional association representing massage therapy and was founded in 1943.
+The American Massage Therapy Association (AMTA) is the largest non-profit, professional association representing massage therapy and was founded in 1943.
 AMTA requires members to meet minimum education requirements, pursue continuing education and uphold its Code of Ethics.

 Learn more about the differences between certification, licensing, and accreditation.